Create Coping Skills Champions

 Encourage Play, LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7007.
 Programs that do not qualify for NBCC credit are clearly identified.
 Encourage Play, LLC is solely responsible for all aspects of the programs.

 Janine lives in Massachusetts with her husband and their two children.
-When Janine isn’t working, you can find her in her garden or doing an arts and crafts project.
-She has a weakness for a good glass of wine, Nutella and British TV mysteries.
+When Janine isn’t working, you can find her in her garden, doing an arts and crafts project, or playing Animal Crossing.
+She has a weakness for a good glass of wine, Nutella and British mysteries.

 StartLesson 1 - Welcome to the Coping Skills Champions course (11:00)